NetComposer/nksip/doc/guide/concepts.md

 In NkSIP you can start [sending requests](sending_requests.md) using the functions in [`nksip_uac`](../../src/nksip_uac.erl) module, such as `options/3`, `invite/3` etc., and the response will be received as part of the function's return value.
 For example, if you send and OPTIONS request, the called party will probably reply with a _200 OK_ response containing, among other things, the codecs it supports.

 Your application will also start [receiving requests](receiving_requests.md) sent from other SIP endpoints or proxies, and NkSIP will then call the [corresponding function](../reference/callback_functions.md) in your _callback module_.
 Depending on the [value your function returns](../reference/reply_options.md), a specific SIP response will be generated and sent.
-For example, if someone sends you an INVITE, NkSIP will call `invite(Request, From)` in your callback module (if this function is not defined, the default implementation in [`nksip_sipapp`](../../src/nksip_sipapp.erl) module would be used).
+For example, if someone sends you an INVITE, NkSIP will call `sip_invite(Request, Call)` in your callback module (if this function is not defined, the default implementation in [`nksip_sipapp`](../../src/nksip_sipapp.erl) module would be used).
 You could answer `{reply, busy}` to send a standard _486 Busy_ response, and NkSIP will generate all required SIP headers and send back the response.

 ## Transactions